Action #3248

 that fully spell out their type.

-#8 Updated by Specovius Andreas almost 4 years ago
+#8 Updated by Specovius Andreas about 4 years ago

 I personally would prefer to keep names short but I definitely see the point of being compliant with the Gammalib naming scheme.